jcjveraa/gcode-tiler/README.md

 Created with Python 3.10 because that's what I had installed - it will probably run with any Python 3 version.

 The Cat I use as an example was downloaded from https://freesvg.org/cat-line-art and is public domain according to that website/the tags in the file.
 I edited it to make it more simple and generated simple gcode using http://jscut.org/jscut.html.
+Example screenshots rendered with https://ncviewer.com/.

 Run the example program by running `python runner.py`